XACLE-Challenge/XACLE_Challenge_2027_development_dataset/README.md

 	- 11-point-scale semantic-alignment score: The evaluation scores for semantic alignment between audio and text by each listener.
 	- listener_id: The listener ID who scored the sematic-alignment scores.
     - model_id: The ID of the model used to synthesize the audio.
+    - model_name: The name of the model used to synthesize the audio.

 - [train_average,validation_average,test].csv: There are 3 columns in the each csv file.
 	- wave_file_name: The file name of audio.
 	- text: The text's corresponding audio.
 	- average_semantic_alignement_score: The average semantic-alignment scores of each audio-text pair.
     - model_id: The ID of the model used to synthesize the audio.
+    - model_name: The name of the model used to synthesize the audio.

 ## Directory structure